Aksumite–Persian wars: Background

-Around 520 CE, Kaleb of Aksum sent a military expedition to Yemen to fight against Dhu Nuwas, a Jewish ruler of the Himyarite Kingdom who had gained notoriety for his ongoing persecution of the Christian community in Najran.
-Following the successful Aksumite invasion, Nuwas was deposed and executed, and Kaleb appointed a Christian Himyarite native, Sumūyafa Ashwa, as his viceroy.
-However, around 525, Ashwa was deposed by the Aksumite general Abraha, who declared himself as the king of the new Himyarite–Aksumite Kingdom.
+Around 520, the Jewish ruler of Yemen, Dhu Nuwas, initiated a persecution of the Christian community in Najran.
+This led to a foreign intervention by the Christian ruler of the Kingdom of Aksum, Kaleb, known as the Aksumite invasion of Himyar.
+His intervention succeeded, leading to Aksumite rule over South Arabia.
+Sumūyafa Ashwa was appointed as the viceroy over the region, but in 525, he was deposed by the Aksumite general Abraha who declared himself as the king of the new Himyarite–Aksumite Kingdom.